Priene Synagogue

-The Priene Synagogue is an ancient synagogue discovered by archaeologists in Priene, Turkey.
+The Priene Synagogue is a former ancient Jewish synagogue, that was discovered in the modern-day town of Priene in Güllübahçe, Söke, in the Aydın Province, in the Aegean Region, on the western boundary of Turkey.
+The former synagogue building is now an archaeological site and Jewish museum.

+History

 The synagogue was discovered by archaeologists Theodor Wiegand and Hans Schrader in the western residential area in 1895–98.
-The synagogue dates to the 2nd century CE and was built into an older Hellenistic house.
+The synagogue dates from the 2nd century CE and was built into an older Hellenistic house.
 It consists of a main hall with two rows of columns forming a small basilica.
 Only one column was still in place.
 However, in the 1904 excavation report they mistakenly speculated that the structure was a house church.